tantaman/strut/README.md

 ### Preview ###

-A github hosted preview is available at:
+A github hosted preview is available at: http://tantaman.github.com/Showoff/client/web/index.html

+The preview currently points to the development version of Showoff.

 ### Building ###